-I visited several Spanish restaurants in the past, been to Barcelona, Costa del Sol and Menorca, but somehow I have not managed to fall in love with Spanish cuisine.
+Visited several Spanish restaurants in the past, been to Spain twice and somehow I have not managed to fall in love with any of their dishes.
 I really wanted to, I kept trying new dishes hoping to eat something that would blow me away but that never happened.
 So I came to two conclusions: Hungarian cuisine is so fantastically diverse and varied in technique it’s difficult to amaze me with special ways of treating ingredients and turning it into a blast.

 And there is nothing wrong with that really, I just had too high expectations.
 Because if I really think about it the Spanish cuisine can get away with it as a result of such an array of fresh ingredients.
 Having just returned from Menorca the routine was same almost every day: popped into Mercadona (local supermarket) and bought fresh seafood, vegetables, and the beef… oh the beef!
 And so cheap!
 After stocking up on food, ice and either Sangria or the absolutely delightful local speciality the Gin Xoriguer with lemonade or pomelo juice, back to the campsite and enjoyed a BBQ in the evenings.
 Needed nothing more!